-- BE ORGANIZED: gather all the supplies, including the written step-by-step application cards - Empty the previous pouch into a diaper or container before removing.
-Older children can sit on the toilet to empty their pouch - Wash the skin around your child's stoma with mild, non-oily soap and warm water.
-If you prefer to use commercial wipes on the skin around the stoma, choose a brand that does not contain oils or lotions, since they may make it difficult for the pouching system to stick - Prior to pouching your child, make sure the skin around the stoma is free of any solvent or greasy substances.
+- BE ORGANIZED: Gather all supplies beforehand, including the written step-by-step instructions in the back pocket of this booklet - Empty the previous pouch into a diaper or container before removing.
+Older children can sit on the toilet to empty their pouch - Wash the skin around your child's stoma with mild, non-oily soap and warm water or use ConvaTec's wipe, which does not contain oils or lotions that may make it difficult for the pouching system to stick - Prior to pouching your child, make sure that the skin around the stoma is free of any solvent or greasy substances.
 Pat thoroughly dry - Look at the stoma and assess the color - Look at the skin around the stoma frequently.
 The skin should look like skin on other areas of the body - Monitor the skin for any prickly rashes that may be a candidal yeast rash.
-If you notice a rash, please call your doctor or ET nurse
+If you notice a rash, or have any questions, call your doctor or stoma care specialist